JakobGM/astrality/README.md

 * If `$XDG_CONFIG_HOME` is set, use `$XDG_CONFIG_HOME/solarity`, else...
 * Use `~/.config/solarity`.

-The configuration file for solarity should be placed in `$XDG_CONFIG_HOME/solarity/solarity.conf` and an example configuration can be found [here](https://github.com/JakobGM/solarity/blob/master/solarity.conf.example).
+The configuration file for solarity should be placed at the root of the solarity configuration directory and an example configuration can be found [here](https://github.com/JakobGM/solarity/blob/master/solarity.conf.example).

 You can also copy the example configuration file from this repository: